silversparro/wav2letter.pytorch/README.md

 * Audio augmentation to improve noise robustness.
 * Easy start/stop capabilities in the event of crash or hard stop during training.
 * Visdom/Tensorboard support for visualizing training graphs.
+* Train the model directly on the raw wav form and removed the dependency of creating spectogram.
+(The old code is shifted to branch 'speechRecognitionSpectogram' )

 # Installation